-First, this schedule would be for someone who lives in a warm zone 5 or zone 6 (we live in zone 6 but because we are so close to the river and the lowest part of the valley we are really more zone 5).
+First, this schedule would be for someone who lives in a warm zone 5 or zone 6 (we live in zone 6).

 Second, we have cold frames and hoop houses to offer protection to some of our earliest spring and latest fall plantings so if you don’t have a way to protect your seedlings you will want to skip the really early plantings of lettuce.

 A couple of other guidelines for this Zone 5/6 Seed Starting Schedule.
 I try to time all my seedlings so that they spend no more than 6 or 7 weeks indoors.
-Usually 6 weeks under the lights and another week outdoors hardening off, any more time than that and you will stunt the plants because they will be all root bound in the pots.
+Usually, 6 weeks under the lights and another week outdoors hardening off, any more time than that and you will stunt the plants because they will become root-bound in the pots.
 We love lettuce for our salads.
 Every year I set out with a plan to plant about 8 lettuce plants every 3 weeks.
 That’s always the plan, not always the reality.
 When we do hit that goal it gives us a couple of heads of lettuce to eat per week.
 If you don’t like lettuce that much adjust your plan accordingly.

 Here’s our zone 5/6 seed starting schedule